-The fuel tank is equipped with a rubber vent hose which terminates in the lower section of the handle pole.
+The fuel tank is equipped with a rubber vent hose which terminates in the sediment bowl.
 A small plastic check valve in the line on the fuel tank allows air to enter the tank, but minimizes fuel spillage when the boat is tipped over.